maryuengert/TSWD-portfoilio/project-part2.md

 * Change test optional schools graphic to reflect a proportion
 * Make scale on test optional schools graphic more dramatic
 * Change bar chart for gender disparities to a line chart and add more context for why this might be the case
-* change colors on all charts so that colors represent the same thing (gender, race, etc.)
+* Change colors on all charts so that colors represent the same thing (gender, race, etc.)

 _Story_:
 * Make audience more clear at beginning of presentation